rern/RuneAudio_Addons/guideline.md

 		- for install with individual downloads
 			- must be the same as `install.sh` to use `getuninstall` function
 			- destination must be `/usr/local/bin/`
-	- consult with [JS plugin list](https://github.com/rern/RuneAudio_Addons/blob/master/js_plugins.md) used by other addons to avoid critical uninstall

 - update:
 	- will be done by uninstall > install